fjp/bachelor/README.md

 # Time and Space Complexity

 I tried to avoid alocating two dimensional vectors of the image size.
-Instead I am using a priority queue
+Instead I am using a std::priority_queue priority_queue.h
+(planner::cPlanner::m_poFrontier) and a std::map.
+The priority queue is sorted by the score value of the evaluation function \f$f(n)\f$.

 # Software Organization and Architecture
+\section software

 The advantage of using interfaces is to get different implementations with different behavior but keep the public interface methods the same.
 I use two interfaces that reference each other, planner::cRoverInterface and planner::cPlannerInterface.
+The planner::cAudiRover implements planner::cRoverInterface and acts as a factory, creating planner::cPlanner in planner::cRoverInterface::InitializePlanner().
+To start planning the start and goal positions of the rover need to be set, planner::cRoverInterface::SetStart() and planner::cRoverInterface::SetGoal() passing a location struct of type tLocation.
+After the initialization, a call to the method planner::cAudiRover::Summon() invokes the planner::cPlannerInterface::Plan().
+Possible parameters to planner::cAudiRover::Summon() are the step size planner::cRoverInterface::m_nStepSize and its velocity planner::cRoverInterface::m_nVelocity (not tested \ref testing).